kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 og-image: js-focus.jpg
 thumb-image: js-focus-thumb.jpg
 ---
 My last six months as a JavaScript developer have included a period of self-assessment.
-Primarily, I've reviewed <em>how</em> I build JavaScript applications: not the libraries and frameworks that help me build them.
+Primarily, I've reviewed <em>how</em> I write code: not the libraries and frameworks I use to help me write it.

-I've also researched how other developers build apps and, collectively, have learned great things from them.
+I've also researched how other developers write code and, collectively, have learned great things from them.
 But when discussing libraries and frameworks, I've discovered too many instances of developers rejecting them for the wrong reasons.

 <h2>How this all began</h2>
-It all started after a lengthy period of working with <a href="https://reactjs.org/">React</a> on a daily basis.
-Because of this, I see three positive things that React brings to the JavaScript developer conversation:
+It all started after a lengthy period of using <a href="https://reactjs.org/">React</a> on a daily basis.
+Consequently, I see three positive things that React brings to the JavaScript developer conversation:

 1. <strong>manipulating app views with a state object</strong>: changing your app's view/state with a standard "key:value" object (not the DOM) is cool.
-2. <strong>a focus on functional programming</strong>: React promotes the idea that a function should do one thing well, do that thing in its own world, and do it without affecting the world around it.
+2. <strong>a focus on functional programming</strong>: React promotes the idea that a function should do one thing well, do that thing in its own world, and do it without screwing up the world around it.
 3. <strong>thoughtful component model</strong>: I'm stealing that phrase from <a href="https://medium.com/bumpers/isnt-our-code-just-the-best-f028a78f33a9">Jacob Thornton's great React article</a> but he's right.
 When it comes to encapsulating chunks of UI inside a single reusable component, React does it well.

-All these things are great because <strong>they encourage computer science best practices in JavaScript development</strong>.
+All these things are great because <strong>they encourage computer science best practices within JavaScript development</strong>.
 As JS progresses from making neat rollovers to a full-on application language, it's right to bring in these practices.
 <h2>There will be naysayers</h2>
 After its release, some developers labeled React as <strong>"JAJFLWYWCI" (Just-Another-JavaScript-Framework-Library-Whatever-You-Wanna-Call-It)</strong>.
 For whatever the reason, they said we shouldn't use it...a frequent reaction to frameworks and libraries among JS developers.